Ohio Steelhead Season: The 3 Best Seasons

 Ohio Rivers And The Ohio Steelhead

-The steelhead Alley area of Ohio consists of five main tributaries, namely the Rocky River, Grand River, Chagrin River, Vermilion River, and Conneaut Creek, which form the bulk of steelhead stock.
-Only about 20% come from other Ohio rivers and streams like the Ashtabula River.
+The Steelhead Alley area of Ohio consists of five main tributaries, namely the Rocky River, Grand River, Chagrin River, Vermilion River, and Conneaut Creek.
+Most steelhead are caught in these rivers, with less than 20% coming from other Ohio creeks and streams like the Ashtabula River.

-After a year or two in the lake, mature steelhead trout will move upstream into the rivers to lay eggs.
-Some will start migrating in the fall but often won’t actually spawn until March or April.
+Some steelhead will start migrating in the fall months of October and November, but often these fish won’t actually spawn until March or April.

-The official Ohio Steelhead season is all year long and provide anglers the opportunity to catch quality steelheads measuring up to 30 inches long or more all year round.
-On average, most mature Ohio steelhead weigh between 4 – 8 pounds.
+This provides anglers the opportunity to catch quality steelheads measuring up to 30 inches long or more all year round.

 Currently, there is no closed season for fishing steelhead in Ohio Rivers so all rivers remain open throughout the year.